johnnynjpw/python/README.md

 # python
 Python projects
 Hey guys.
 Basically I'm learning Python so I'm going to put some very, very basic things like linear function, quadratic function and other mathematic stuff.
+Feedback is greatly appreciated!